 2. Greater security in foreign banking systems – banks that have stronger banking policies, less risk-taking, less debt, more liquid, more capital reserve, and greater solvency are more equipped to protect your money

-4. Higher interest rates – many offshore jurisdiction countries you can get upwards of 3-10% in places like Belize, India, Mexico, Seychelles!
+4. Higher interest rates – In many offshore jurisdiction countries you can get upwards of 3-10% in places like Belize, India, Mexico, and Seychelles!

 6. Currency diversification – having assets in different currencies in different banks helps to diversify your assets just in case one economy or currency starts to crash